dockette/devstack/README.md

 Control your devstack.

+Version: 1.0

 Options:

   -h          Display this help and exit.

 Commands:
-  up          Start the devstack. stop        Stop the devstack. die         Destroy the devstack. logs        Follow the devstack logs.
+  up          Start the devstack. build       Build the devstack. reup        Build & Start the devstack. stop        Stop the devstack. die         Destroy the devstack. logs        Follow the devstack logs.